 Notebook -There are a few notebook brands that are highly recommended, such as the Leuchtturm 1917 and Moleskine, but really when you start it’s a good idea to use a pretty basic notebook.
 My first two bullet journals were cheap A5 lined notebooks picked up from the supermarket.
 I had fully intended to place an Amazon order for a Leuchtturm 1917 dotted A5 book when I was coming to the end of my 2nd BuJo, but whilst browsing in TK Maxx I found my current journal, a Conceptum grided A5 notebook which has pages for the Key and Index already included – and it was a complete bargain at £2.50.

 Pens – Again, depending on how you are going to use your BuJo then the type of pen you need will vary.
-If you are planning a very simple journal then you can’t go wrong with a ball point pen.
+If you are planning a very simple journal then you can’t go wrong with a ballpoint pen.
 But, if you want to start incorporating colour and design elements such as brush lettering (something I would love to try this year) then the options are endless.
-I generally don’t incorporate any pretty designs, doodles or calligraphy in my BuJo (I struggle to draw a convincing looking stick man!) but I use these Staedler pens to add a pop of colour here and there.
+I generally don’t incorporate any pretty designs, doodles or calligraphy in my BuJo (I struggle to draw a convincing-looking stick man!) but I use these Staedler pens to add a pop of colour here and there.

 WHAT DO YOU WANT YOUR BUJO TO DO?

 This is where your BuJo really comes into its own and what makes it completely unique to anyone else’s.
-It’s important to think about what you want to log in your BuJo.
+It’s important to think about what you want to cover in your BuJo.
 There are so many different collection possibilities that it’s easy to suffer from shiny object syndrome and feel like you need to fill your journal with every collection or tracker you’ve ever seen on Pinterest or Instagram – trust me, I’ve been that person and I can assure you that after I added a section to track how much water I had drunk in a day I used it about four times and then didn’t bother again.

 So, think about what you want to use your bullet journal for – if it’s just to log appointments, tasks and important dates then you will most likely only need the original bullet journal set up of future log / monthly spread / daily spread.
 But if you plan to use your journal for reflection, contemplation and personal growth, as many people do, then you might like to add a gratitude log, habit tracker or mood tracker.
 The possibilities are endless.